polytomic/terraform-sync-template/README.md

 # Terraform Sync Template

 Use this template to setup a repo for syncing Polytomic resources into Terraform.
 The workflow will run on a schedule, and will create a PR with any changes.
-You can merge the PR to apply the changes.
 Under the hood, the workflow uses the [Polytomic Terraform Sync Github Action](https://github.com/marketplace/actions/polytomic-terraform-sync).
 See the action's [README](https://github.com/polytomic/terraform-export-gh-action) for more details.

 ## Setup
 Create a new repo from this template.
 Then, add your Polytomic API key as a secret in the repo settings called `POLYTOMIC_API_KEY`.